Subtotal: $

 November 1, 2025

 That sentence – make room – might be the simplest description of the social task before us.
 Modern cities are full of well-meaning people who go long stretches without being expected or awaited by anyone.
 A thousand conveniences keep us connected but not accompanied.
 The public square runs hot with arguments and yet many of us have forgotten how to look a person in the eye while passing the bread.
-Meanwhile loneliness grows, institutions thin, and neighbors feel like headlines instead of faces.
-What could be more ordinary – and more subversive – than deciding that one evening a week, the door will open on purpose?
+Loneliness grows, institutions thin, and neighbors feel like headlines instead of faces.
+What could be more ordinary – and more subversive – than deciding that one evening a week, the door will be open on purpose?

 A People Formed by Welcome